stefandebruyn/surefire/examples/arduino/README.md

 If all goes well, the last command **will fail** because we have not told the toolchain which Arduino board to build for.
 It will generate a file `BoardOptions.cmake`: find your Arduino board in this file and uncomment that line (e.g., for the Mega 2560, uncomment the line `set(ARDUINO_BOARD "Arduino Mega...`).

-Now, rerun the `cmake` command and build the target:
+Now, rerun the CMake command and build the target:

 ```bash
 cmake .. -DCMAKE_TOOLCHAIN_FILE=../Arduino-CMake-Toolchain/Arduino-toolchain.cmake -DSFA_ARDUINO_MAC_ADDR=0xA8610AAE759C